Innovate

 Challenges and solutions

-European cities face a myriad of urban challenges ranging from the rise of digitalisation to societal inequalities, climate change and environmental degradation.
-Together with our partners, we create solutions to address these issues.
+European cities, companies and NGOs face a myriad of urban challenges: ranging from the rise of digitalisation to societal inequalities, climate change and environmental degradation.
+Through multidisciplinary education and hands-on projects, we create solutions to address these issues – together with students, experts and partners.

 How to detect microplastics in water to improve water quality